Skip to main content

 Irradiance Losses

 These losses affect the solar resource before it is converted to electrical energy.
-They are derived from DC Field Nodal Data parameters and normalized by plane-of-array irradiance.
+They are derived from DC Field Nodal Data parameters.

 Loss ParameterDescriptionCalculation